-GENDER PAY GAP REPORT 2022
+GENDER PAY GAP REPORT 2021

 Being an inclusive employer is key to who we are at Arval and within the BNP Paribas Group.
 We believe that by being truly diverse we can best meet the needs of our employees, our customers and our broader community.
-The latest Gender Pay Report shows we continue to make solid progress and are moving in the right direction.
-A variety of actions across our recruitment, reward, talent and wellbeing strategies are making a real difference.
-Our Gender Equity strategy, along with our broader Diversity, Equality & Inclusion agenda, remains a core focus for us in 2023.
+The latest Gender Pay Reports show we are making solid progress and going in the right direction.
+A variety of actions from our recruitment strategy to the development and mentoring of our talent are starting to make a real difference.
+Our Gender strategy, along with our broader Diversity & Inclusion agenda, remains a core focus for us in 2022.